outware/Rxy/README.md

 }
 ```

-That's certainly better, but now we're having to catch to report on errors.
-This is where Rxy comes in.
-It combines RxBlocking with additional error checking and Rxy's mocking to simply the test down to the minimum required:
+It's certainly better, but we still have to deal with errors.
+Rxy goes one step beyond this, combining RxBlocking with additional error checking in it's `waitfFor…(…)` functions and it's mocking code to remove everything except the bare essentials of your test:

 ```swift
 let mockHTTPClient = MockHTTPClient()